russcam/eq/README.md

 log entry 2
 ```

-`--json` can be to output search result hits as json objects to retrieve all
+`--json` can be used to output search result hits as json objects and retrieve
-fields.
-A tool like [jq](https://stedolan.github.io/jq/) can be used to format
+all fields.
+A tool like [jq](https://stedolan.github.io/jq/) can be used to
-or filter fields for display as desired.
+format or filter fields for display as desired.

 ```sh
 $ eq --index eq-testing --follow --json | jq --compact-output '._source | {"@timestamp","message"}'